bacalhau-project/bacalhau/README.md

 A common need for using a large dataset is to do [embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) compute jobs next to the data (e.g. data and compute are on the same physical/virtual device).
 Scenarios where this may need to occur include:

-- Creating derivative datasets of the orginal stored data (e.g. a user only needs the first 10 lines from each file for a large set of files)
+- Creating derivative datasets of the original stored data (e.g. a user only needs the first 10 lines from each file for a large set of files)
-- Processing data and returning the results (e.g. a user needs to compute the statistics (mean, mode, std deviation, min, max, etc) for a each of a series of columns in a dataset that may be stored across a large number of files)
+- Processing data and returning the results (e.g. a user needs to compute the statistics (mean, mode, std deviation, min, max, etc) for each of a series of columns in a dataset that may be stored across a large number of files)
 - Transforming the data in place or creating a new data set (e.g. a user needs to convert the encoding for each file for a large set of files)

 One of the most popular implementations of this type of technology was [MapReduce](https://en.wikipedia.org/wiki/MapReduce) made popular by Google and, eventually, Hadoop.
 This has largely been surpassed by newer technologies